ACS Students Interpret the U.N. Climate Talks

-This is the fourth year that ACS has sponsored students.
-Their work is supervised by Professors Gregory Foy and Keith Peterman, both chemistry faculty members at York College of Pennsylvania (YCP), York, Penn.
+This is the 11th year that ACS has assisted this program.
+The students' work is supervised by Professors Gregory Foy and Keith Peterman, both chemistry faculty members at York College of Pennsylvania (YCP), in York, Pennsylvania.

 2021 U.N.
 Climate Conference in Glasgow